WarRaft/mpq-folder-win-rs/README.md

 ---

 ## Troubleshooting

 - **Installer fails to build:** ensure the `x86_64-pc-windows-gnu` target is installed.
 The build script prints the exact command it runs.
+- **Installer fails with permission error:** You must run the installer as administrator to write to HKLM and Program Files.
 - **Explorer still shows the old handler:** run the installer’s “Clear thumbnail cache” and “Restart Explorer” options.
-- **Placeholder file only:** expected until full MPQ decoding is merged.
+- **Placeholder file only:** Expected at this stage.
+MPQ parsing and real file enumeration will be added later.

 ---